matievisthekat/matievisthekat/README.md

 ### Hello there
-My name is Matthew Stead, I'm 16 years old and I really enjoy coding.
+My name is Matthew Stead, I'm 16 years old and I really enjoy coding.<br/>
 Most of my projects are in TypeScript, but I really want to learn some new languages!

 ---